Pazabal/fleetman/README.md

 - If you bought your domain with AWS, then you should already have a hosted zone in Route53.

-- In this example you own `example.com` and your records for Kubernetes would look like
+If you own `example.com`, your records for Kubernetes would look like

 `etcd-us-east-1c.internal.clustername.example.com`

-- To test you DNS:
+- To test your DNS:

 `dig ns subdomain.example.com`